bigeagleowl/A-Shaky-Start-Talk-Timer/README.md

 If you press button B for more than 2 seconds whilst not counting down, this sets the timer into debug mode which sets the talk duration to 15 seconds.
 To exit debug mode just press the reset button.

+The radio message being sent has the format "asstt COMMAND PAYLOAD" as it sent as a string.
+For the COMMAND start, the PAYLOAD is the talk length/25 i.e. the delay to switch off each LED.

 A little trivia - the first submit was made from a Chromebook when on a train journey between Cromford to Nottingham when approaching Derby.
 Just after Derby saw the Britian’s rarest train the “Flying Banana” aka the New Measurement Train.